 - 1.30 The purpose of this Scoping Report is to decide on the scope and level of detail of the Sustainability Appraisal.
-It sets out the results of the initial stage of SA for Local Plan-Site Allocations, including a comprehensive source of baseline information. - 1.31 This scoping report also suggests a list of sustainability issues and objectives that are relevant to Broxtowe Borough and sets out the sustainability framework against which the Local Plan-Site Allocations options can be assessed.
-The framework is a review of the Broxtowe Core Strategy Sustainability Appraisal. - 1.32 The following sections in this report explain the methodology, the results of the first four Tasks in Stage A of Sustainability Appraisal, how consultation will be carried out, followed by a section explaining the next steps. - Section 2: Methodology - Section 3: Other relevant plans, policies and programmes (Task A1)
+It sets out the results of the initial stage of SA for Part 2 Local Plan Site Allocations and Development Management Policies, including a comprehensive source of baseline information. - 1.31 This scoping report also suggests a list of sustainability issues and objectives that are relevant to Broxtowe Borough and sets out the sustainability framework against which the Part 2 Local Plan Site Allocations and Development Management Policies options can be assessed.
+The framework is a review of the Broxtowe Core Strategy Sustainability Appraisal.

-- Section 4: The social, economic and environmental baseline (Task A2) - Section 5: Key sustainability issues and problems (Task A3) - Section 6: The sustainability appraisal framework (Task A4) - Section 7: Consultation (Task A5) - Section 8: Next steps
+- 1.32 The following sections in this report explain the methodology, the results of the first four Tasks in Stage A of Sustainability Appraisal, how consultation will be carried out, followed by a section explaining the next steps. - Section 2: Methodology - Section 3: Other relevant plans, policies and programmes (Task A1) - Section 4: The social, economic and environmental baseline (Task A2) - Section 5: Key sustainability issues and problems (Task A3) - Section 6: The sustainability appraisal framework (Task A4) - Section 7: Consultation (Task A5) - Section 8: Next steps

-Local Plan-Sites Allocations
+Part 2 Local Plan - Site Allocations and Development Management Policies

-1.33 To identify and allocate sufficient housing and employment land to cover the period to 2028, in accordance with requirements, vision and spatial strategy set out in the core strategy.
+1.33 To identify and allocate sufficient housing and employment land to cover the period to 2028, in accordance with requirements, vision and spatial strategy set out in the Core Strategy.
+Also to set out policies for the management of development proposals.
 Employment sites will be re-examined and those with long-standing allocations or permissions will be assessed for suitability and possible re-allocation for housing.